Ashok Kumar Gupta: Competition Commission of India (CCI)

-Gupta was appointed chair of the Competition Commission of India (CCI) on 12 November 2018 and has focused on reinforcing the Commission’s enforcement and advocacy actions in digital markets and responding to the disruptions caused by the COVID-19 pandemic.
+Gupta was appointed chairperson of the Competition Commission of India (CCI) on 12 November 2018 and has focused on reinforcing the Commission’s enforcement and advocacy actions in digital markets and responding to the disruptions caused by the COVID-19 pandemic.

 Chairperson, National Financial Reporting Authority (NFRA)

 Gupta held the additional charge of Chairperson, National Financial Reporting Authority (NFRA) from 1 October 2021 to 31 March 2022.

 Hony.
 Chairman, Forum of Indian Regulators (FOIR)

-Gupta is the current Hony.
-Chairman of the Forum of Indian Regulators (FOIR).
+Gupta held the position of Hony.
+Chairman of the Forum of Indian Regulators (FOIR) from 01.10.2021 to 25.10.2022.